Lilac Syrup/Lilac Simple Syrup

 Here is an easy way to make a lilac flavored syrup that can be used like any other simple syrup in recipes, drinks, etc. Quantities can be varied; just be sure to use an equal amount of each ingredient (a good starting point that I used below is 1 cup of each).

 The first method is for a lighter syrup, and the second method is for a more robust syrup (pictured above).

 Keep syrup in a lidded jar in the refrigerator (or freezer) until ready to use.
 Use it like any other simple syrup or flavored syrup.
-It’s especially good in lilac lemonade (see recipe at the bottom of this post).
+It’s especially good in lilac lemonade (see recipe at the bottom of this post) or my favorite cocktail: a lilac sidecar.
 Enjoy!

 For a lighter syrup:

 1 cup lilac blossoms, densely packed

 Place sugar in a small saucepan and pour in the water.
 Stir to combine, and bring the mixture to a boil.

 Keep stirring and boiling until all the sugar has dissolved and the liquid is clear.
 Boil for about 10 minutes to reduce and thicken it a bit, then stir in the lilac blossoms.
 They will immediately wilt.